Trigger Digit

-This condition results in pain at the base of the finger or thumb with either clicking or locking of the digit in a bent position.
 This typically occurs when moving the finger or thumb towards the palm.
 Occasionally you may need to use the other hand to get the digit straight again.

 The cause for this condition is not known but there is an association with Diabetes, Rheumatoid arthritis and Gout.